project-oak/oak/docs/abi.md

 The Node configuration is a serialized [`NodeConfiguration`](/oak/proto/application.proto) protobuf message, and the label is a serialized [`Label`](/oak/proto/label.proto) protobuf message.

+Because the label of the newly created Node is effectively public, this function may only be invoked by Nodes whose label "flows to" the "public untrusted" label.

 If creating the specified Node would violate [information flow control](/docs/concepts.md#labels), returns